mfaizfatah/story-tales/README.md

 ## Feature

-On this Project, we have feature :
+On this Project, we have feature:

 - [x] Authentication
 - [ ] Story